 On Your Turn

-On your turn you can opt to place a stone from your reserve onto any empty square on the board.
+On your turn, you can opt to place a stone from your reserve onto any empty square on the board.
 There are three stone types that can be placed:

-Flat Stone – The basic stone, laid flat on it’s face.
+Flat Stone – The basic stone, laid flat on its face.
 This is what you use to build your road.

 Capstone – This is the most powerful piece.
-It counts, like a flat stone, as part of your road.
-Other stones can not stack on top of it.
+It, like a flat stone, counts as part of your road.
+Other stones cannot stack on top of it.
 The capstone also has the ability to move by itself onto a standing stone and flatten the standing stone into a flat stone.
 You can flatten both your opponent’s and your own standing stones in this way.